skylerkatz/hover/docs/getting-started.md

 Inside the `./hover/production.yml` manifest file, we may configure how Hover should deploy our application.
 A complete reference of the file can be [found here](/docs/manifest-file-reference.md).

-One of the most important things to consider is configuring the queue component so Hover creates all the queues the application uses.
-Otherwise, we'll get errors because the application is trying to dispatch jobs to a queue that doesn't exist.
+One of the most important considerations is configuring the queue component so that Hover creates all queues required by the application.
+Otherwise, we'll get errors because the application is attempting to dispatch jobs to a non-existent queue.

 Let's say our app pushes to 3 queues, here's how the setup will look: